30 August, 2024

 Environmental Risk

 Environmental dangers are another focal point for global experts.
 Human activity such as industrial activity, transportation, mining, agriculture and land development can lead to negative outcomes such as public health threats, resource depletion, and destruction of essential habitats.
+Southern Europe and North Africa experienced record-breaking heatwaves in 2025, affecting millions of people 10.
 By analyzing these situations, risk professionals can help both business and government entities meet existing regulations and recommend more sustainable strategies and policies.

 For instance, risk managers may closely examine the chemical hazards associated with an industrial site or process.
 When poorly managed, chemical dangers can have serious implications for the safety of on-site workers, nearby residents, and local wildlife.
 The United States Environmental Protection Agency (EPA) assesses these environmental risks based on metrics such as: